hora/mlustard/README.md

 - `id`: string || undefined
   - the game event ID

+- `score`: boolean
+  - true when at least one run or unrun was scored on the play
 - `runsScored`: number
-  - how many runs were scored on the play
+  - how many runs were scored on the play (not available for Coronation Era)

 - `batterUp`: boolean
   - whether a batter just showed up to bat